Skip to main content

 Support Dance at UGA

-Join us on the dance floor with a gift to the Department of Dance at the University of Georgia!
-To mail a donation, download and print our gifting brochure, or visit our giving page to learn how to give online.
-Be sure to designate Thank you for your support!
-Read more.
+Join us on stage with a gift to the UGA Department of Dance at the University of Georgia.
+To make a donation, visit our GIVING page to learn more about how to give online or by mail.
+Thank you for your support!